tldr-pages/tldr/pages/linux/qm-clone.md

 `qm copy {{vm_id}} {{new_vm_id}}`

-- Set a name for the cloned VM:
+- Copy a virtual machine using a specific name:

 `qm copy {{100}} {{102}} --name {{name}}`